This page last reviewed May 28, 2015

 This draft report will include the results from the third-party review of a subset of the facility reported data.
 This third-party review is being conducted by the Industrial Assessment Center of San Francisco State University.

-- We anticipate releasing the draft report early in 2015 and holding a public workshop to receive comments and guidance on Phase 3 of the program.
+- We anticipate releasing the draft report in the fall of 2015 and holding a public workshop to receive comments and guidance on Phase 3 of the program.

 ARB Findings Report will be used as a starting point for discussion